Theyyam: Classification of sub-cults

 According to K. K. N. Kurup, it can be said that all the prominent characteristics of primitive, tribal, religious worship had widened the stream of Theyyam, where "even the followers of Islam are associated with the cult in its functional aspect" and made it a deep-rooted folk religion of millions.
-For instance, Bhagavathi, the mother goddesses had and still have an important place in Theyyam.
-Besides this, the practices like spirit-worship, ancestor-worship, hero-worship, masathi-worship, tree-worship, animal worship, serpent-worship, the worship of the goddesses of disease and the worship of Gramadevata (Village-Deity) are included in the mainstream of the Theyyam.
+For instance, Bhagavathi, the mother goddesses had and still has an important place in Theyyam.
+Besides this, practices like spirit worship, ancestor worship, hero-worship, masathi-worship, tree worship, animal worship, serpent worship, the worship of the goddesses of disease and the worship of Gramadevata (Village-Deity) are included in the mainstream of the Theyyam.
 Along with these gods and goddesses there exist innumerable folk gods and goddesses.
 Most of these goddesses are known as Bhagavathy.